tachyondecay/preview_textarea/README.markdown

 If you want to change the styling on the preview, edit `assets/preview_textarea.user.css` and add your own styles.

 ## Changelog

+### 1.2 (January 23, 2015)

+- Compatible with Symphony 2.5 and 2.6.
+No longer compatible with Symphony 2.4 or earlier.
+- Now uses JSONPage in the backend.

 ### 1.1.1 (August 26, 2012)